laion01/sol-vesting/README.md

-Lightweight Solana program to vest native SOL tokens.
+Lightweight Solana program to vest native SOL tokens in both non-integer and integer amounts.

 Credit due to https://github.com/Bonfida/token-vesting/ as lot of their code has been adopted.